Spotlight on Boeing: Analyzing the Surge in Options Activity - Boeing (NYSE:BA)

-Investors with a lot of money to spend have taken a bullish stance on Boeing BA.
+Investors with a lot of money to spend have taken a bearish stance on Boeing BA.

 And retail traders should know.